bittercoder/bittercoder.github.io/_posts/2017-12-28-no-planned-downtime-chasm-part1.md

 ---
 layout: post
-title: Crossing the no-downtime chasm
+title: Crossing the no-downtime chasm - part 1 - Migrations
 ---

 Often the business knows before engineers do that the organization has passed the point of there being no acceptable amount of planned down time.